Building Custom Model Classes

 • The fields defined in the unique_together_fields property must be defined in the Model's Field objects.

-The sort_by_field property is used to define the field that objects of the Model will be sorted by.
-When this property is set, objects created and updated will be sorted according to the assigned field using the assigned sort_option.
+The sort_by property is used to define the fields that objects of the Model will be sorted by.
+When this property is set, objects created and updated will be sorted according to the assigned field using the assigned sort_order.

 Example: